Sermons

 15 November 2019

 It would be fair to say that most people believe that we live in uncertain times.
 Whether it be through financial insecurity, unemployment, fears of a recession.
-Even the housing market which has always been a safe investment in bricks and mortar is quite unstable.
-And in these days it’s not just the financial aspects… Read more
+Even the housing… Read more

 Year C All Saints Day – Life, but not as we know it.